hsanson/vim-android/README.md

 # Usage

-Open a java or xml source file and this plugin will automatically kick in and perform some tasks:
+Open a java, kotlin or xml source file and this plugin will automatically kick in and perform some tasks:

  - Execute a custom vim gradle task to inspect the project and extract dependencies, project names, and android sdk versions.
  - Set CLASSPATH environment variable with the JAR dependencies of the project and the Android SDK jar.